 The wind farm capacity density used in the different wind farm simulations strongly determines the mean wind speed profile along these transects (Fig. 9).
-In each case, zones of densely clustered farms (< 20 km apart) are characterized by the strongest reductions and a limited farm wake recovery that typically does not exceed is typically less than half of the maximum reduction deficit at the previous wind farm.
-The scenario with IEA 15 MW turbines at 3.5 MW km-2 (blue)-is characterized by the smallest reductions, which are typically within $\frac{1-m/s}{1.5}$ ms-1 at the upwind side of wind farms.
-For higher capacity 425 densities, these upwind edge reductions are often more than twice as large and can exceed 2 m/s depending on the degree of 3 ms^{-1} under very dense clustering.
-Only for recovery distances larger than 50 of 30-60 km, the IEA8.1 and IEA10.0 scenarios converge to within 0.5 m/s-ms^{-1} of the IEA3.5 scenario.
-Furthermore, the impact of wind farm size on the intensity of the reduction can be assessed by focusing on the first wind farm in each transect: the larger wind farms of TR1, TR3, TR4 have an 430 along-transect farm length between 24 km and 31 km, while this is only 9 km for the one in TR2.
-The associated reductions at
+In each case, zones of densely clustered farms (< 20 km apart) are characterized by the strongest reductions and a limited farm wake recovery that is typically less than half of the maximum deficit at the previous wind farm.
+The scenario with IEA 15 MW turbines at 3.5 MW km-2 is characterized by the smallest reductions, which are typically within 1.5 ms-1 at the upwind side of wind farms.
+For higher capacity densities, these upwind edge reductions are often more than twice as large and can exceed 3 ms-1 under very dense clustering.
+Only for recovery distances of 30-60 km, the IEA8.1 and IEA10.0 scenarios converge to within 0.5 ms-1 of the IEA3.5 scenario.
+Furthermore, the impact of wind farm size on the intensity of the reduction can be assessed by focusing on the first wind farm in each transect: the larger wind farms of TR1, TR3, TR4 have an along-transect farm length between 24 km and 31 km, while this is only 9 km for the one in TR2.
+The associated reductions at the downwind edge of the wind farms are approximately twice as large for TR1, TR3 and TR4 than for TR2.

 Figure 9.
 Transects of the mean wind speed at turbine hub height for the different wind farm scenarios.
 These transects correspond to the four lines in Fig. 1.
-Wind data is only considered when the wind direction deviates within $+-15\pm15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
-Grey shadings represent wind farmsfarm locations.
+Wind data is only considered when the wind direction deviates within $\pm 15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
+Grey shadings represent wind farm locations.

-When converting the wind speed information of the NOWF scenario into capacity factors, the transect-averages are $\sim \frac{5958\%}{1000}$ for TR1, TR2 and TR4 and ~3938% for TR3 when considering the hub height and power curve of the NREL 5 MW turbine.
-For the IEA 15 MW turbine, these increase to \sim 6766% and \sim 4746%, respectively.
+When converting the wind speed information of the NOWF scenario into capacity factors, the transect-averages are \sim 58% for TR1, TR2 and TR4 and \sim 38% for TR3 when considering the hub height and power curve of the NREL 5 MW turbine.
+For the IEA 15 MW turbine, these increase to \sim 66% and \sim 46%, respectively.
 Fig. 10 shows that the associated, absolute reductions in these capacity factor follow the general patterns established for the mean wind speed.
-In each transect, the IEA3.5 435 scenario (blue) is characterized by the smallest deficits at the upwind edge of wind farms, typically around $\frac{510\%}{10\%}$ with larger values in dense clusters.
-For higher capacity densities, the upwind edge reductions reach $\frac{15\%}{100}$ to $\frac{15\%}{100}$ to $\frac{30\%}{100}$ for closely spaced wind farms.
+In each transect, the IEA3.5 scenario is characterized by the smallest deficits at the upwind edge of wind farms, typically around 10% with larger values in dense clusters.
+For higher capacity densities, the upwind edge reductions reach 25% to 30% for closely spaced wind farms.
 The intensity of these upwind edge reductions are strongly dependent on the degree of upwind clustering and the sizes of the upwind farms.
-For the scenarios wit with higher capacity densities, the stronger upwind edge reductions are heavily exacerbated throughout the farms as the capacity factor declines steeply, eventually resulting superposition of the 440 high momentum sink on the already intense farm wake deficit eventually results in much lower wind farm efficiencies in these situations for these scenarios.
+For the scenarios with higher capacity densities, the superposition of the high momentum sink on the already intense farm wake deficit eventually results in much lower wind farm efficiencies for these scenarios.
 For the SW-NE oriented transects, the impact of the turbine type becomes apparent: for the 90 m turbines in the NREL8.1 scenario, the absolute deficits over the wind farms exceed those of the IEA8.1 scenario, which translates to a much stronger reduction in relative terms as the unaltered (NOWF) capacity factors for the 5 MW turbines are lower than for the 15 MW turbines.